twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 Let me show you how to manually take apart this Order record and identify each field and the type of information in it.

-You can use any text editor that can number the lines and allows you to replace the field separator (|) with a Carriage Return (CR) and Line Feed (LF).
+You can use any text editor that can number the lines and allow you to replace the field separator (|) with a Carriage Return (CR) and Line Feed (LF).
 I'll demonstrate with Notepad++.

 ![image-20240420191928705](.\Message Formats.assests\image-20240420191928705.png)